Characters in The Echorium Sequence: Singer Rialle

-Appears as a major character in Song Quest, and as a minor character in Crystal Mask and Dark Quetzal.
+Appears as a significant character in Song Quest and as a minor character in Crystal Mask and Dark Quetzal.
 Rialle is introduced as a gifted novice who can hear the merlee, a close friend of Frenn and Chissar but envied by Kherron.
-She is shocked by cruelty to Half Creatures, and helps the Singers stop merlee hunting.
-However, she is captured by Frazhin and held in a cage for months before being drugged and taken to the Isle when she sings to Azri.
+She is shocked by the cruelty to Half Creatures and helps the Singers stop merlee hunting.
+However, she is captured by Frazhin and held in a cage for months before being drugged and taken to the Isle, where she sings to Azri.
 She gradually loses her grip on reality, but continues to resist Frazhin and is rescued by the merlee when she falls overboard.
 Her injuries are healed on the Pentangle and she becomes a Singer shortly after the book's end.

-In Crystal Mask, Rialle appears briefly as Renn's mother, and someone who empathises with Shaiala.
-She has maintained her ability to talk to merlee, and lives in a cave on the coast so she can be close to them.
-She suffers from extreme claustrophobia after her imprisonment, and cannot live in The Echorium.
+In Crystal Mask, Rialle appears briefly as Renn's mother and someone who empathizes with Shaiala.
+She has maintained her ability to talk to Merlee and lives in a cave on the coast so she can be close to them.
+She suffers from extreme claustrophobia after her imprisonment and cannot live in The Echorium.
 She also no longer sings on the Pentangle.
-It is suggested she had a long relationship with Frenn, in spite of his status as an orderly, although she also slept with Kherron to fulfill her duty to The Echorium.
+It is suggested she had a long relationship with Frenn, despite his status as an orderly, although she also slept with Kherron to fulfill her duty to The Echorium.

 In Dark Quetzal, Rialle is captured by Frazhin and drugged for information.
 Although she cannot help but confess, she uses her Songs to free Night Plume and then asks him to fly to the Isle and fetch help.
-She is freed as Frazhin's temple collapses, and at the end of the book moves to a mainland cave so she can be close to Kyarra.
+She is freed as Frazhin's temple collapses, and at the end of the book, she moves to a mainland cave so she can be close to Kyarra.